Heinrich Hayek

-Heinrich von Hayek after 1919 as Heinrich Hayek (29 October 1900 – 28 September 1969) was an Austrian anatomist and comparative zoologist.
-He had been a member of the Nazi Party, (officially the National Socialist German Workers' Party), from 1938 (member number 5518677) and was involved in anatomical studies, several made on the bodies of victims executed by the Third Reich.
+Heinrich Hayek (born Heinrich Franz Felix Edler von Hayek;' 29 October 1900 – 28 September 1969) was an Austrian anatomist and comparative zoologist.
+He had been a member of the Nazi Party from 1938 (member number 5518677) and was involved in anatomical studies, several made on the bodies of victims executed by the Third Reich.
 A major and influential work resulting from this was a book on the human lung Die Menschliche Lunge (1953).

-Life and Home
+Early life

-Von Hayek was born in Vienna, son of physician and professor of botany August von Hayek (1871–1928).
-His grandfather Gustav von Hayek was a zoologist and his younger brother Erich Gustav became a professor of chemistry while his older brother Friedrich August became a Nobel prize winner in economics in 1974.
+Von Hayek was born in Vienna, son of physician and professor of botany August von Hayek (1871–1928) and grandson of zoologist Gustav von Hayek.
+His younger brother Erich Gustav became a professor of chemistry, while his older brother Friedrich August became a Nobel prize winner in economics in 1974.
 The family had been given a noble title which was taken away in Austria in 1919.

 Von Hayek was educated at Vienna where he received a medical degree in 1924.
-He did not get drafted into World War I as he was considered to be of poor physique.
+He did not get drafted into World War I, as he was considered to be of poor physique.
 He worked as an assistant to Ferdinand Hochstetter at the University of Vienna while also studying zoology.
-He was also a colleague of In 1929 he earned a doctorate in zoology specializing in comparative anatomy.
+In 1929, he earned a doctorate in zoology specializing in comparative anatomy.
 He then became a senior assistant at the University of Rostock under Curt Elze.

+Career

-During the Nazi years, he investigated methods to study arteries using freshy executed victims of the third reich.
-In 1935 Hayek was recruited as a professor of anatomy at the Tongji University in Shanghai which had an anatomy department traditionally headed by Germans.
-In 1937 the institute where he worked was destroyed during the Second Sino-Japanese War and Hayek fled into interior China.
-At the end of year he received a position at the University of Würzburg but he was able to leave China only in 1938.
-He worked on various anatomical topics including physical anthropology research with studies of Chinese frontal lobes.
+During the Nazi years, he investigated methods to study arteries using freshy executed victims of the Third Reich.
+In 1935, Hayek was recruited as a professor of anatomy at the Tongji University in Shanghai, which had an anatomy department traditionally headed by Germans.
+In 1937, the institute where he worked was destroyed during the Second Sino-Japanese War and Hayek fled into interior China.
+At the end of year, he received a position at the University of Würzburg, but he was able to leave China only in 1938.
+He worked on various anatomical topics, including physical anthropology research with studies of Chinese frontal lobes.
 Hayek taught at Würzburg and served as an interim director in 1939-40 when Hans Petersen (1885–1946) was away.
 In 1945, the city was bombed and the university was largely destroyed.
-In August 1945 the allied forces dismissed him from his position based on his membership in the NSDAP.
+In August 1945, the Allied forces dismissed him from his position based on his membership in the NSDAP.
 He had also been a member of the NS Volkswohlfahrt and NS teachers' associations.
 He served as a Stützpunktleiter (local manager) for the Reichs-dozentenschaft (teachers union).